krufelko/APPetite/README.md

 Next Steps:
 - We plan to allow users to translate and simplify recipes from foreign cultures, so that they are easily understandable in their native language and the culinary styles they are used to.
-- More customizable filtering such as substitute ingredients for health restrictions
+- More customizable filtering such as substitute ingredients for diet restrictions
 - Add semantic search